My Cat Ate a Spider! Risks & When to Worry (Vet Answer)

 How Are Spider Bites on Cats Treated at the Veterinary Clinic?

 Mild bites can be managed at home if your cat is still bright and acting normally, and it is best just to keep the affected area clean and dry.
 If you are in any doubt, contact your veterinary clinic for advice.
-If the bite has necrosis or becomes infected, it may need anti-inflammatory and antibiotic drugs to help them settle.
+If the bite has necrosis or becomes infected, it may need anti-inflammatory and antibiotic drugs to help it settle.

 With more severe signs, the first step is getting the right diagnosis.
 Unless you have witnessed your cat being bitten by a spider, your veterinarian may advise an examination and blood tests to rule out other diseases that can cause similar signs.
 If the problem is deemed to be a spider bite, there is usually no antidote, but the effects can be managed.